BitBricoleurs/RType/GameEngineInstruction.md

 #### update:

-- **Description**: This method is called every frame or tick of the game loop and is intended for updating game entities based on their components and reacting to events.
+- **Description**: This method is called whenever the event associated with the system is called  and is intended for updating game entities based on their components.
 When creating a custom system, you should override this method to define the specific behavior of that system.
 - **Parameters**:
     - `componentsContainer`: This parameter is an unordered map where each key represents an entity's unique ID, and the associated value is a vector of optional components.
 The optional `std::any` type allows for flexibility, meaning that systems can process different types of components without knowing their exact type at compile time.
 This design choice promotes a decoupled and extensible architecture.
     - `eventHandler`: A shared pointer to the `EventHandler` class, allowing systems to react to or dispatch specific game events.